Many-Body Rashba Spin-Orbit Interaction and Exciton Spin Relaxation in Atomically Thin Semiconductor Structures: Calculation of the Local Electric Field

-By defining the Poisson equation piecewise in a geometry of five dielectric slabs (we assume a small interlayer gap $h$ between substrate and superstrate \cite{florian2018dielectric}), where the inhomogeneity is located in the middle layer, and employing the electrostatic boundary conditions, the Green's function can be solved for:
+By defining the Poisson equation piecewise in a geometry of five dielectric slabs (we assume a small interlayer gap $l$ (van~der~Waals-distance) between the TMDC monolayer and substrate and superstrate \cite{florian2018dielectric,druppel2017diversity}, cf.~Fig.~\ref{fig:structure} in the main text), where the inhomogeneity is located in the middle layer at $i=s$: